 Knowing how to wow a potential landlord with a complete and professional application could be the deciding factor between getting that dream rental, and having it snagged out from under you.

 Pro Tip: Don’t just make a great resume to give upon request; bring it with you when you attend open houses or meet a landlord showing you a listing.
 This will show that you’re serious and prepared–both are qualities that speak highly to landlords.

 One of the great, and arguably the best, benefits of renting a home versus buying one, is the lack of maintenance responsibility.
 If you own a home and a pipe bursts causing a leak, or the roof needs replacing, you and you alone are responsible for overseeing the repairs and financing the fix.
 While the burden of overall maintenance is generally relieved for the renter, there are still some DIY skills you will need including:

 Additionally, every renter is tasked with informing their landlord when maintenance is required.
 Don’t let the few drips under the sink go un-reported or the sparky socket get dismissed.
 Water damage or electrical issues are important items to report the second you notice them – a quick fix now will save your landlord hundreds of dollars in potential damage in the future.

 The Importance of Renters Insurance:

 While the population of renters has risen, it is still true that the majority of renters do not have renters insurance.
-According to a 2015 survey more than 50 percent of renters currently have no renters insurance added to their policy, despite its relatively low cost.
+More than 50 percent of renters currently have no renters insurance added to their policy, despite its relatively low cost.
 As a renter, you should know that despite what you may have expected, policies are available between only $10-$15 monthly, and often times can be bundled with your existing insurance provider for even more discounts.